 - Corner-round moulding that is designed to wrap around the sharp corner.

 - A string of beads hanging from the ceiling in front of the corner.

 - Colorful decals.

 Using Wooden Corner Covers, or Strings of Beads to Cure Shars

-A Symbolic Cure for Shars (to be used only when no other cure is possible)
+A Symbolic Solution, how to cure shars, Feng Shui poison arrows. (to be used only when no other cure is possible)